Vengeance (1968 film)

-Vengeance (Joko - Invoca Dio... e muori, Fünf blutige Stricke) is a 1968 Gothic Spaghetti Western film written and directed by Anthony Dawson and starring Richard Harrison.
+Vengeance (Joko – Invoca Dio... e muori, Fünf blutige Stricke) is a 1968 spaghetti Western film co-written and directed by Antonio Margheriti.
+An Italian-West German co-production funded by American interests, it starred Richard Harrison, Claudio Camaso and Špela Rozin.
+Harrison plays Joko Barrett, an outlaw after the five men who double-crossed him and his crew during a robbery.
+He finds some distraction from the demise of his psychotic accomplice Mendoza (Camaso) in the company of a traveling woman (Rosin), but keeps pieces of the five ropes they used to quarter his young recruit Richie (Alberto Dell'Acqua), only handing one back to each culprit before killing him.

+The film has been noted for infusing Gothic influences into the Western, with Mario Bava biographer Leon Hunt describing it as the Western Bava might have made, had he ever attempted one.
+Today, it is often regarded as one of Margheriti's better efforts although most, including son Edoardo and genre historian Alex Cox, view it as a stepping stone towards his most accomplished Western, 1970's And God Said to Cain.

 Plot

 Joko, Richie, Domingo and Mendoza hatch a plan to steal gold from bandits.
 Domingo, however, betrays them by revealing the attempted theft to the bandits.
-Joko, Ricky and Mendoza are thus discovered during the robbery: Mendoza dies while trying to cover the escape of his friends.
-Ricky escapes with the gold but is captured by 5 bandits and tortured in an attempt to be revealed where he was to meet with Joko.
+Joko, Ritchie and Mendoza are thus discovered during the robbery: Mendoza dies while trying to cover the escape of his friends.
+Ritchie escapes with the gold but is captured by five bandits and tortured in an attempt to force him to reveal where he was to meet with Joko.

 When the bandits understand that Ricky won't speak, they dismember him by tying his limbs with ropes to horses.
-Joko thus begins his personal war to avenge his dead comrades and first kills Domingo, the traitor, and then sets off in search of the 5 bandits who killed Ricky: to each bandit, before killing him, Joko throws a piece of bloodied rope collected from those used to dismember Ricky.
-Joko, however, knows only 4 of the 5 bandits: the discovery of the identity of the last one will reserve him a bitter surprise.
-During the hunt for the assassins, Joko will also have to understand the role of a mysterious detective who follows him like a shadow in all his movements.
+Joko thus begins his personal war to avenge his dead comrades and first kills Domingo, the traitor, and then sets off in search of the five bandits who killed Ricky: to each bandit, before killing him, Joko throws a piece of bloodied rope collected from those used to dismember Ricky.
+Joko, however, knows only four of the five bandits: the discovery of the identity of the last one will reserve him a bitter surprise.
+During the hunt for the assassins, Joko will also have to understand the role of a mysterious detective who shadows him.